College GameDay (football TV program): Appearances by school

-Ohio State has appeared and hosted GameDay more than any other school with 67 and 26 times respectively.
+Ohio State has appeared in and hosted GameDay more than any other school, with 70 and 26 times respectively.

-Alabama has hosted GameDay on campus 20 times and has made a total of 61 appearances on GameDay, making them second in total appearances.
+Alabama has hosted GameDay on campus 20 times and has made a total of 64 appearances on GameDay, making them second in total appearances.
 The first three appearances were off-campus from Legion Field in Birmingham.

-The Florida Gators have been featured on GameDay 42 times, which makes them third in most total appearances.
+The Florida Gators have been featured on GameDay 43 times, which makes them tied for third in most total appearances.

-Air Force is one of only two "Group of Five" school to have hosted GameDay three times.
+Air Force is one of only two "Group of Five" schools to have hosted GameDay three times.

 North Dakota State is the only FCS program to host GameDay twice.

 A Washington State Cougars flag has flown at every GameDay broadcast since 2003, but GameDay did not visit Martin Stadium (pictured) until 2018.

 With the completion of the 2014 season, the SEC became the first (and, until 2022, the only) conference to have all of its members host GameDay at least once (although Missouri has never hosted while an SEC member; they hosted as a member of the Big 12).
 The SEC has also hosted GameDay more than any other conference.